catarina-mtpires/catarina-mtpires/README.md

 I am a 25 year-old Data Scientist from Lisbon 🇵🇹 currently living in Berlin 🇩🇪.

 I found my passion for Data Science in my 3rd year of Bachelors, after choosing Artificial Intelligence as an optional subject.
-Since then I have learned how to use Python to analyse and clean data, process data (with emphasis in Biological signals and images), create machine learning models, among other things!
+Since then, I have learned how to use Python to analyse, clean, and process data (with emphasis in Biological signals and images), create machine learning models, among other things!
 I have also developed my master's thesis about machine learning uncertainty quantification, with focus on outlier detection.

 Currently, I have been working as a Data Scientist for over a year and I have deepened the knowledge I gained from my studies while working in an Agile environment and learning new technologies.